swiftly-solution/documentation/src/docs/scripting/events/gameevents/onvotefailed.md

 ---

 # OnVoteFailed
-This event is triggered when vote_failed is triggered
+This event is triggered when vote_failed is triggered.
 ::: tabs
 @tab Lua
 ```lua